-I was introduced to meditation and yoga in 1994, and spent the next thirteen years exploring both, primarily through teachers in the lineage of Krishnamacharya.
+I was introduced to meditation and yoga in 1994, and have continued to explore both, primarily through teachers in the lineage of Krishnamacharya.
 I am so grateful for the wordless spaces that yoga and meditation offer.
 I taught full-time in NYC from 2005-2011.
 In 2007, I met my qigong teacher Master Zhongxian Wu.
 Since then I’ve been learning the roots of Chinese medicine through the moving and meditative practices of the Hidden Immortal 隱仙 and Wu 巫 (shamanic) lineages.
 I also have a deep love for the teachings and practices of Zen and Tibetan Buddhism.

-In 2012, I began studying bodywork, both Zero Balancing and SourcePoint Therapy.
-I also developed an interest in plant medicine, and completed a year long course in herbal medicine with Gail Faith Edwards, in addition to David Crow’s Medicinal Plants & Spiritual Evolution course.
+In addition to meditative movement practices and hands-on bodywork, I study traditional Western herbalism and Amazonian plant medicine.
+I completed a year long course on herbal medicine and the body systems with Gail Faith Edwards, as well as David Crow’s Medicinal Plants & Spiritual Evolution course.

 Please find below some brief information on my lineages in qigong and yoga.

 I study within the Hidden Immortal 隱仙 and Wu 巫 (Chinese shamanic) lineages.
 Forms I teach range from seated meditations to internal martial arts, such as DaiShi XinYi Quan (Dai family heart-mind practices).
 Taiji (T’ai Chi) is a form of Qigong and I teach a short form from the Hidden Immortal Lineage.

 Daoism speaks to me in its direct integration with nature, cosmology, space and time.
 Since 2007, my teacher has been Master Zhongxian Wu.
 I’ve been fortunate to study in his lifelong training program (learning the roots of Chinese medicine and cosmology) and to travel to China with him to experience the Daoist internal alchemy practices.